-(2) after a reasonable opportunity to inspect the goods, signifies to the seller that the goods conform or will be taken or retained in spite of their nonconformity;

-(3) after a reasonable opportunity to inspect the goods, fails to make an effective rejection; or

-(4) either before or after rejection or after revocation of acceptance, does any unreasonable act inconsistent with the seller's ownership or the buyer's claim of rejection or revocation of acceptance and that act is ratified by the seller as an acceptance.

-(b) Acceptance of a part of a commercial unit is acceptance of the entire unit.
+- (a) Goods are accepted if a buyer: - (1) after a reasonable opportunity to inspect the goods, signifies to the seller that the goods conform or will be taken or retained in spite of their nonconformity; - (2) after a reasonable opportunity to inspect the goods, fails to make an effective rejection; or - (3) either before or after rejection or revocation of acceptance, does any unreasonable act inconsistent with the seller's ownership or the buyer's claim of rejection or revocation of acceptance and that act is ratified by the seller as an acceptance. - (b) Acceptance of a part of any commercial unit is acceptance of the entire unit.

-1. Section 2-707 (former $\ensuremath{\$2-606}\xspace$ ) states what constitutes an acceptance of goods by the buyer.
+1. Section 2-607 (former \$2-606) states what constitutes an acceptance of goods by the buyer.

-Under subsection (a)(1), the buyer must first have a

-reasonable opportunity to inspect the goods and then objectively signify to the seller that they will be taken or retained.
+Under subsection (a) (1), the buyer must first have a reasonable opportunity to inspect the goods and then objectively signify to the seller that they will be taken or retained.
 The buyer may or may not have discovered a nonconformity.

-Under subsection (a) (2), the buyer must first have a reasonable opportunity to inspect the goods and then fail to make an effective rejection under \$2-703 (b).
+Under subsection (a) (2), the buyer must first have a reasonable opportunity to inspect the goods and then fail to make an effective rejection under \$2-603(b).
 The classic case is where the buyer discovers a nonconformity but fails to notify the seller of rejection within a reasonable time after delivery.
-A rejection would have been rightful under \$2-703 (a) but it was not effective under \$2-703 (b).
-Conversely, it is not an acceptance where the buyer effectively rejects for reasons not permitted under \$2-703 (a).
-Unless the buyer does an act of unreasonable ownership or control over the goods, see subsection (a) (3), a wrongful but effective rejection is a breach under \$2-815 but not an acceptance under \$2-707.
+A rejection would have been rightful under \$2-603(a) but it was not effective under \$2-603(b).
+Conversely, it is not an acceptance where the buyer effectively rejects for reasons not permitted under \$2-603(a).
+Unless the buyer does an act of unreasonable ownership or control over the goods, see subsection (a)(3), a wrongful but effective rejection is a breach under $\S2-715$ but not an acceptance under $\S2-607$.

 Does this make sense?
-Why not state simply and clearly that a wrongful rejection under \$2-703(a), even though effectively communicated under \$2-703(b), is an acceptance.
+Why not state simply and clearly that a wrongful rejection under \$2-603(a), even though effectively communicated under \$2-603(b), is an acceptance.